Contact information:

 Brief Biography:

-David is the chair of McInnes Cooper's Privacy Practice Group, working with large and small clients to implement compliance programs for Canadian privacy laws, including the Personal Information Protection and Electronic Documents Act (PIPEDA) and the Ontario Personal Health Information Protection Act (PHIPA).
-He regularly provides opinions related to Canadian privacy law and is a frequently invited speaker on this topic.
-David also acts for organizations in addressing complaints to the Privacy Commissioner.
+David advises private and public sector clients to implement compliance programs for Canadian privacy legislation, including the Personal Information Protection and Electronic Documents Act (Canada), the Freedom of Information and Protection of Privacy Act (Nova Scotia) and the Privacy Act (Canada).
+He regularly provides opinions on privacy laws for both Canadian and international clients and is a frequently invited speaker on this topic.
+David also acts for complainants and respondents in matters referred to the Office of the Privacy Commissioner.
+He is the author of the popular Canadian Privacy Law Blog (blog.privacylawyer.ca).

-In 2002, David was invited to be an associate of the Law and Technology Institute.
+David has served on the Research Ethics Board of the Capital District Health Authority.
+He is currently a member of the Joint Data Access Committee of the IWK Health Centre for Women and Children in Halifax, which reviews applications for research access to personal health information.
+In 2002, David was invited to be an associate of the Institute of Law and Technology.
 He is a member of the faculty of Dalhousie Law School, where he teaches Internet and Media Law, Law and Technology, and Law and Policy for Electronic Commerce.
-He is on the editorial board of Canada's only computer law journal, the Canadian Journal of Law and Technology.
-Active in the Halifax technology community, David is secretary and director of advocacy for the Information Technology Industry Alliance of Nova Scotia (ITANS).
+He is on the editorial board of the Canadian Journal of Law and Technology and is a regular contributor to the Canadian IT Law Association’s newsletter.
+Active in the Halifax technology community, David is secretary and director of Digital Nova Scotia (formerly ITANS).

 David grew up in a Canadian foreign service family, living in exotic locales such as Egypt, Ghana, India, Sri Lanka, Washington DC, Romania and Ottawa.